Integrating Real-Time Collaboration into Your iOS Application

 Add annotations in the iOS app or in the browser to see annotation syncing.

 ℹ️ Note: To run on an iOS device instead of the simulator, replace

 AppDelegate.swiftwith the hostname or address that the server can be reached at.
 This is your Mac’s local IP address, which you can see by option-clicking the Wi-Fi icon in the macOS menu bar.

 Instant-iOS-Example doesn’t build, make sure you’re using the latest stable version of Xcode; expand the

 Frameworks group in the Project Navigator; and check that the

 Instant.xcframework frameworks aren’t missing.
-If the app runs but no documents appear, make sure the
+If the app runs but no documents or layers appear, make sure the

 If you’re already using Swift Package Manager, you can add Instant to your project like so: